chriserin/seq/README.md

 2. **Create a beat**: Move cursor with `hjkl`, press `1` for notes on every beat
 3. **Play**: Press `Space` to play/stop
 4. **Save**: `Ctrl+s` to save your sequence

+### Connecting to hardware or software

+Midi inports and outports can be confusing.
+One software's inport is another software's outport and vice versa.
+When passing the `--outport` flag to `sq` you create an outport for sq that will be an inport for the other software.
+Both Logic and GarageBand scan the inports and automatically listen to all inports.
+Likewise, Both Logic and GarageBand create an inport that sq will automatically connect to if it is the first outport listed by `sq list`.
+When the outport is not listed first, you can connect to that outport with the `--midiout
+<partial name>` flag. `--midiout Logic` will connect to Logic's outport.

 ### Basic Beat Creation Example